sgbush/buildoutputcolorizer/README.md

 This also allows for customization to your preferences.

 ## Known Issues
-This extension has been tested only on GCC and Clang C/C++ builds.
-It has a quite limited set of syntax highlighting rules since normally the objective of compiler diagnostics is to draw the user's eye to the highest priority items.
+This extension has a quite limited set of syntax highlighting rules since normally the objective of compiler diagnostics is to draw the user's eye to the highest priority items.

 Contributions or suggestions for improvement are welcome.
-Please raise an issue the extension's repository.
+Please raise an issue at the extension's repository.

 ## Release Notes

 ### 0.1.0
 Initial release of Build Output Colorizer.

+### 0.1.2
+Refactor syntax rules and add CMake specific highlighting.